Kunst Des Fechtens (Wednesday 20:30 – 22:00)

-Our primary weapons in this class are the longsword and the dussack/messer, however we will also look at the dagger as well as some unarmed techniques, and from time to time we may also drop in the odd lesson on spear, staff, pollaxe and other weapons when it supports our studies with the longsword and messer.
+Our primary weapons in this class are the longsword and the dussack/messer, and this is accompanied by equal parts dagger and unarmed techniques, and from time to time we may also drop in the odd lesson on spear, staff, pollaxe and other weapons when it supports our studies with the longsword, messer, dagger and wrestling.

 Our primary sources are the works of George Silver, Joseph Swetnam and Zachary Wylde, supplemented by work from Sir William Hope, Donald McBane, Thomas Page and others.
 We will look at the use of the dagger and other implements n the off-hand, as well as occasional forays into related arts like cutlass!